sitiirma-data/pizza-sales-analysis/README.md

 **veggie_veg** is the top-performing vegetarian pizza, generating the highest total revenue (~$24K) and the highest number of orders (1,463).
 In contrast, **green_garden** generates the lowest revenue among the vegetarian options.

 Overall, the performance gap suggests that customer preferences differ significantly within the vegetarian category.
-This insight can support menu optimization and targeted promotions for lower-performing items.
+This highlights opportunities for menu optimization, product improvement, and targeted promotions for lower-performing items.

-This also indicates that not all vegetarian options are equally attractive to customers, highlighting opportunities for product improvement or marketing adjustments.

 ---